PagCrypto/wormhole-ntt-connect/README.md

-# Wormhole NTT Connect demo
+# Wormhole NTT Connect PagCrypto

 This project sets up a Vite-React TypeScript application and integrates it with the Wormhole Connect SDK.